sebastianchristopher/Java8OCANotes/README.md

 ### String Methods
 * `length()` -> `"Hello".length()` -> `5`
 * `charAt(int index)` -> `"Hello".charAt(4);` -> `o` -> As per the API documentation for charAt, it throws `IndexOutOfBoundsException` if you pass an invalid value.
 In practice, the message you will get back is `StringIndexOutOfBoundsException`
+  - if there is a question on this - answer is that "it throws `IndexOutOfBoundsException`"
 * indexOf
   - `indexOf(char ch)`
   - `indexOf(String str)`